Running a Checksum Validation of Android & iOS Apps

 A checksum, otherwise known as “hash”, is a sequence of numbers and letters used for checking data for errors.
 A checksum is produced by running a program that puts the original file through an algorithm such as MD5, SHA-1, and SHA-256/512.
 By executing a cryptographic hash function, the algorithm produces the checksum as an input of a fixed length.

 A checksum validation is used when you received a file and would like to verify that the original file has not been modified or tampered with.
 If you know the checksum of the original file, running a checksum validation that results in a checksum of the same length proves that no changes were made to your copy.
 Any change made to the original file, be it one character or one digit, will result in producing an entirely different checksum.

-Validating the file you received has not been tampered with. on Mobile apps by Using Appdome
+Validate the file you received has not been tampered with. on Mobile apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Validate the file you received has not been tampered with. without an SDK or gateway: